 7. Practicing empathy

-“If you can share something with your partner without the fear of being judged or your problems being minimized, that means you feel safe with them.”
-Developing empathy not only strengthens relationships, it also improves cooperation and makes forgiving each other easier.
+Developing empathy not only strengthens relationships but also improves cooperation and makes forgiving each other easier.
 All these lead to a more seamless communication flow between couples.
+Here is how you can cultivate it:

 8. Focusing on the bigger picture